phalcon-orphanage/docs/en/http-server-request.md

 ### `withParsedBody()`

 Returns an instance with the specified body parameters.
 If the request `Content-Type` is either `application/x-www-form-urlencoded` or `multipart/form-data`, and the request method is `POST`, this method should be used only to inject the contents of `$_POST`.
-The data is not required to come from `$_POST`, but wiill be the results of deserializing the request body content.
-Deserialization/parsing returns structured data, and, as such, this method only accepts arrays or objects, or a null value if nothing was available to parse.
+The data is not required to come from `$_POST`, but will be the results of unserializing the request body content.
+Unserialization/parsing returns structured data, and, as such, this method only accepts arrays or objects, or a null value if nothing was available to parse.

-As an example, if content negotiation determines that the request data is a JSON payload, this method could be used to create a request instance with the deserialized parameters.
+As an example, if content negotiation determines that the request data is a JSON payload, this method could be used to create a request instance with the unserialized parameters.
 Throws [InvalidArgumentException][http-message-exception-invalidargumentexception] for unsupported argument types.

 ```php
 <?php